 This is where Albert the Bull resides the World's Largest Bull.
 It is located on the south edge of town.
 Click on for the story of "Albert the Bull"

-The park has modern camping with 40 hookups, a shelter house with a fireplace, and electricity.
-The neighboring sports complex consists of a swimming pool, tennis courts, sand volleyball, track, baseball fields, and children's playground.
+The park has modern camping with 40 hookups (30 amp and 50 amp), a shelter house with a fireplace, and electricity.
+The neighboring sports complex consists of a swimming pool, tennis courts, track, baseball fields, and children's playground.

 814 East Division StShelter houses, playground equipment, modern bathrooms, spacious grounds.